Margaret Anne Marshall: Biography

-Marshall excelled in Baroque music, where her repertoire included Bach's Mass in B minor, St Matthew Passion, St John Passion, Jauchzet Gott and many other cantatas; Handel's Messiah, Jeptha and Dixit Dominus.
-She recorded the St Matthew Passion with Michael Corboz and the Lausanne Chamber Orchestra, Jeptha with Sir Neville Marriner and the Academy of St Martin in the Fields, Handel's Messiah and Dixit Dominus with Sir John Elliot Gardiner and the English Baroque Soloists, Bach Mass in B minor with Sir Neville Marriner and Pergolesi Stabat Mater with Claudio Abbado.
-Her discography also includes recordings of Mozart's C Minor Mass, Haydn's The Creation, Mahler's Symphonies 4 and 8, Elgar's The Kingdom and Vaughan Williams' Sea Symphony.
+Marshall excelled in Baroque music, where her repertoire included Bach's Mass in B minor, St Matthew Passion, St John Passion, Jauchzet Gott in allen Landen and many other cantatas; Handel's Messiah, Jephtha and Dixit Dominus.
+She recorded the St Matthew Passion with Michel Corboz and the Orchestre de Chambre de Lausanne, Jephtha with Sir Neville Marriner and the Academy of St Martin in the Fields for Decca Records, Handel's Messiah and Dixit Dominus with John Eliot Gardiner and the English Baroque Soloists for Philips Records, Bach's Mass in B minor with Sir Neville Marriner and Pergolesi's Stabat Mater with Claudio Abbado conducting the London Symphony Orchestra for Deutsche Grammophon (featuring Lucia Valentini Terrani as the contralto soloist).
+Her discography also includes recordings of Mozart's C Minor Mass, Haydn's The Creation, Mahler's Symphonies Nos.
+4 and 8, Elgar's The Kingdom and Vaughan-Williams' Sea Symphony.